jtrustham/EOSC-454-Project-2026/README.md

 ## Usage

-1. Launch Jupyter (or any equivalent platform to run a .ipynb file)
+Launch Jupyter (or any equivalent platform to run a .ipynb file)

-2. Open Synthetic_Problem.ipynb
+#### Synthetic_Problem.ipynb

-Run all cells top to bottom.
 This is the forward and inverse problems for synthetic data.

-3. Open Upward_continuation.ipynb
+#### Upward_continuation.ipynb

 This notebook follows basic setup of survey, topography, tensor mesh and forward simulation.
 All of which remains the same in the full inversion workflow (visualizations included in Mt_Milligan_Inversion.ipynb).
-Finnally, the equivalent source upward continuation is implemented.
+Finally, the equivalent source upward continuation is implemented.

-4. Open Mt_Milligan_Inversion.ipynb
+#### Mt_Milligan_Inversion.ipynb

-Run all cells top to bottom.
-Full inversion and results.
+This notebook contains the full inversion and results of the field (upward continued) data.

-** Note: All models have been cached, and inversions in Mt_Milligan_Inversion.ipynb have been commented out because of long run times.
+-> Note: All models have been cached, and inversions in Mt_Milligan_Inversion.ipynb have been commented out because of long run times.
 If desired, uncomment the inversion cells and comment out the cell that loads the cached models.

 ## Project Structure